Court rejects Sibanye-Stillwater argument in $1.2bn Appian claim - Miningmx

 Even though the trial over potential compensation to Appian Capital only takes place at the end of next year, Sibanye-Stillwater has only just recapitalised its balance sheet following 18 months of plummeting platinum group metal prices.

-Shares in Sibanye-Stillwater fell 6% in the immediate aftermath of the news announcement, capping the share’s gains over the last month at about 21%.
+Shares in Sibanye-Stillwater fell nearly 11% in the immediate aftermath of the news announcement, capping the share’s gains over the last month at about 15%.